Nonlinear Impulse Response Functions and Local Projections: Nonparametric Inference for n=1

 We perform a three dimensional grid search on the cube $[0.01,1.20]^3$ at intervals of size 0.01.
 Our results yield estimates $(\hat{\rho}_{MLE},\hat{\alpha}_{MLE},\hat{\beta}_{MLE})'= (0.35,0.9,0.46)'$, to be compared with the true values of the DGP, that are $(0.5, 1, 0.5)$.

-For the local projection approach, we will have to run the nonparametric regression of $y_{t+h}$ on $y_t$ to obtain the Nadaraya-Watson estimates of the LP equation, $\hat{m}^{(h)}$.
-In Figure 2, we compare the estimated regression line $\hat{m}^{(1)}$ and the true function, as well as the QQ plot of the residuals.
+For the local projection approach, we will have to run the nonparametric regression of $y_{t+h}$ on $y_t$ to obtain the Nadaraya-Watson estimates $\hat{m}_T^{(h)}$ in the NLP equation.
+In Figure 2, we compare the estimated regression line $\hat{m}_T^{(1)}$ and the true function, as well as the QQ plot of the residuals.